scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Terminating a PCB {#term-pcb}

 Both the up- and down-segments end at the AS.
-One could therefore say that by transforming a PCB in a path segment, an AS "terminates" the PCB for this AS ingress interface and at this moment in time.
+One could therefore say that by transforming a PCB into a path segment, an AS "terminates" the PCB for this AS ingress interface and at this moment in time.

 The control service of a non-core AS must perform the following steps to "terminate" a PCB: